 As a consultant to the herb industry, I have formulated well-known national herb products for Nature’s Way, Yerba Prima and Rainbow Light, among others.
 In the last several years I have developed a close working relationship with Rainbow Light as a consultant and formulator.
 I have a keen interest in participating in the awakening of awareness of the importance of quality and correct botanical identity in the herb industry.
 To this end, I have reviewed the quality of herbs in a number of large herb companies, and currently serve as a member of the standards committee of the American Herbal Products Association (AHPA) since 1988.
 Also I have served as vice president of AHPA, and as a member of the board of trustees for 7 years.

-I am currently practicing clinical herbalism as a licensed acupuncturist and herbalist in Santa Cruz, California.
 With Michael Tierra, we founded the American School of Herbalism in 1990, where we offer a variety of training programs in western and Chinese herbal medicine.